songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   **D. It will delete the queue**

+  *Explanation:* [DeleteQueue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_DeleteQueue.html).
+Be careful with the `DeleteQueue` action: When you delete a queue, any messages in the queue are no longer available.

 * EC2, secondary IP address

   An organization has launched two applications: one for blogging and one for ECM on the same AWS Linux EC2 instance running in the AWS VPC.
 The organization has attached two private IPs (primary and secondary) to the above mentioned instance.
 The organization wants the instance OS to recognize the secondary IP address.
 How can the organization configure this?